Introduction to Service Design

 - Identify and analyze elements of service ecosystems.

-- Design, analyse and evaluate services using suitable variety of service design methods.
+- Design, analyse and evaluate services using a suitable variety of service design methods and tools.

 Ordinary examExam type:

 2. Short Paper (Individual)